 Sharing drinking vessels is strongly discouraged at the event - please ensure that you have your own drinking vessel if possible.
 One of the most common ways to spread infection at live roleplaying events has been people drinking from communal bottles that are passed around.

-It is fine for people to pass communal bottles around to pour themselves a drink into their drinking vessel, provided you do not drink directly from the bottle.
+It is fine for people to pass communal bottles around to pour themselves a drink into their drinking vessel, provided no-one drinks directly from the bottle.

 - Groups may enforce social distancing in their tents - you must follow the guidance set by the owners of the tent